15 Elite Vegan Athletes Who Prove You Don’t Need Meat

 5. Jermain Defoe

-OBE football player Jermain Defoe is famous for his role in the Premier League club AFC Bournemouth and the English national team.
-Documentaries such as ‘What The Health,’ ‘Cowspiracy’ and ‘Carnage’ have sparked in Defoe the decision to go vegan, to which he credits his continued excellence on field.
+English football coach and OBE football player Jermain Defoe is best known for his role in the Premier League club AFC Bournemouth and the English national team.
+Documentaries such as ‘What The Health,’ ‘Cowspiracy’ and ‘Carnage’ sparked Defoe’s decision to go vegan.
 The subject matter is so dear to Defoe, that he even created his own short film with meat-free food brand Quorn.

 Image: Wikicommons